raunakMahalik/Datawarehouse-using-AWS-Redshift/README.md

 ## Database Schema

 The analytics team at Sparkify is interested in understanding what songs the users listen to frequently.
-Given this use case, a star schema implementation which is attuned to this requirement is implemented.
+Given this use case, a star schema implementation that is attuned to this requirement is implemented.

 A relational database model is ideal for this use case as: